Televisions

 Special Collection Events

 Seasonally, the Solid Waste District holds special collection events for Cuyahoga County residents to recycle televisions.
 There may be a fee for this service.
-In 2023, TV collection events are completed for the year.
-Dates for 2024 have not been announced.
-Details and registration are posted one month prior to a scheduled event.
-Registration is required.
+In 2024, TV collection events will be held on March 9 and October 12.
+The number of TVs we can accept during the event is limited by transportation space; registration is required.
+Registration opens 30 days before a scheduled event.
+Send an email for questions or more details.

 If you choose not to recycle your television, it can be placed in the regular trash for disposal.
 Check with your city service department or waste hauler for details about bulk waste collection.
 Depending on the size of the item, you may be required to take your television to a waste transfer station for disposal.